Answer the following questions and/or complete the exercises in

 mountains_data.

-object called mountains.
+called mountains.

 10. Use a summary function of your choice to show the